Jaybsand/Jaybsand/README.md

 **`Junior Software Engineer (BodyBuiling Army Vet)`**

 I am a Army Veteran/Bodybuilder turned junior Software Engineer hoping to break into the tech industry.
 I am Building myself up from the ground up.
-I've been learning multiple programming languges
+I've been learning multiple programming languges due to me loving to learn and finding my passion in the programming world.
+My dream and mission is to master programming and change my life.

 ---